andreagangemi/barblery/README.md

 This is my very first program in Python, dated 2005, consequently it is a piece of buggy and inefficient code.
 Recently I decided to reuse it because I need a simple way to manage remotely the pictures stored in my NAS.

-Following is the original presentarion.
+Following is the original presentation.

 Introduction
 ============